 - Employees shall refrain from engaging in conduct which violates the laws of the State of Idaho, including but not limited to I.C.§18-1356 (acceptance of gifts), I.C.§18-1359 (Using Public Position for Personal Gain), I.C.§59-201 (Prohibitions Against Contracts), and I.C.§59-701 et. seq.
-(Ethics in Government Act). - Questions regarding ethical conduct, potential conflicts of interest, or other similar concerns should be directed to the County's legal counsel. - 610-03 Employees shall conduct themselves in a professional manner and shall refrain from engaging in any activities, employment, or business which might reasonably be interpreted by the people of Twin Falls County as interference with or compromise of their positions as County employees serving the public interest. - Loyalty to the office and its employees is an important factor in the efficiency of the office.
+(Ethics in Government Act). - 610-02 Questions regarding ethical conduct, potential conflicts of interest, or other similar concerns should be directed to the County's legal counsel. - 610-03 Employees shall conduct themselves in a professional manner and shall refrain from engaging in any activities, employment, or business which might reasonably be interpreted by the people of Twin Falls County as interference with or compromise of their positions as County employees serving the public interest. - 610-04 Loyalty to the office and its employees is an important factor in the efficiency of the office.
 You will be required to maintain a high level of loyalty to the office and your fellow workers.
-Cooperation between office employees is essential in achieving effectiveness and professionalism. - Employees shall not use County equipment or supplies, including County letterhead and printed envelopes, or County time for personal or private business.
+Cooperation between office employees is essential in achieving effectiveness and professionalism. - 610-05 Employees shall not use County equipment or supplies, including County letterhead and printed envelopes, or County time for personal or private business.

-611 - Conflicts of Interest
+611 - Conflicts of Interest (revised 07-15-21)

-Employees shall not profit from nor have private interest in, directly or indirectly, any contract or expenditure of public funds under their control.
+- 611-01 A conflict of interest exists when an employee, any member of his or her immediate family, his or her partner, or an organization which employs or is about to employ any of the parties indicated herein has a financial or other interest in, or a tangible personal benefit from, a firm considered for a contract. - 611-02 Employees shall not profit from nor have private interest in, directly or indirectly, any contract or expenditure of public funds under their control.
 Employees who may have a conflict of interest in a discretionary matter in the course of their official duties, whether the matters are regulatory, adjudicative, contractual, or the formation of public policy, shall withdraw without action.